NJBLAGA/NathanBlaga_T2A2/README.md

 Building upon the admin model, Workout Jungle needed an admin only accessible page in which users could be deleted or assigned the role of admin.
 Considerable time was given to making sure this page was functioning correctly and was completely unreachable by average users.

-**Nav-bar/styling:**
+**Navbar/styling:**

-The nav-bar and overall styling was implemented towards the end of the applications development cycle, the sprint was focused on building a nav-bar through bootstrap that satisfied the user stories.
-While the layout and desgin of the site was focused on having a simplistic and yet functionally layout on mobile, desktop and tablet devices.
+The navbar and overall styling was implemented towards the end of the applications development cycle, the sprint was focused on building a nav-bar through bootstrap that satisfied the user stories.
+While the layout and design of the site was focused on having a simplistic and yet functionally layout on mobile, desktop and tablet devices.

 ### **Sitemap**

 ![Workout Jungle Sitemap](./docs/img/workout_jungle_sitemap.png)

-The initial sitemap developed and desgined for Workout Jungle held its basic structure all throughout development.
-As shown above when a customer lands on the home page (Jungle), they must log in or sing up to have access to the site.
+The initial sitemap developed and designed for Workout Jungle held its basic structure all throughout development.
+As shown above when a customer lands on the home page (Jungle), they must log in or sign up to have access to the site.
 Throughout development, the chock point for the user needing to be signed in varied.
-However after extensive testing, it was decided to place the sign in feature on the home page and lock the rest of the site out to any non signed in users.
-This was due to fulfilling the requirements of the users stories and more importantly to support the structure of the application.
+However after extensive testing, it was decided to place the sign in feature on the home page and lock the rest of the site out to any non-signed in users.
+This was due to fulfilling the requirements of the user stories and more importantly to support the structure of the application.
 Overall it provided a more user-friendly and smooth experience while upholding users privacy and safety.
 An additionally layer was added where if a user is signed in and has the role of an admin, then when would have access to an optional link; the admin dashboard.
 This insured that an average user could not access this admin dashboard and abuse the features of deleting or assigning admin roles.
 The final version of Workout Jungle was suffering from navbar bugs in which the profile link was not allowing users/admins to access the three options.
 This resulted in a new navbar layout in which the Admin Dashboard, Edit Profile and Log Out links where placed on the same layer as the other links.

 ### **Wireframes:**